Intro to Chemical Signaling and Communication by Microbes

 This video describes the behavior of A. fischeri and the Hawaiian bobtail squid:

-Biofilm formation: Some species of quorum-sensing bacteria form biofilms, surface-attached communities of bacterial cells that stick to one another and to their substrate (underlying surface).
+• Biofilm formation: Some species of quorum-sensing bacteria form biofilms, which are communities of bacterial cells that stick to one another and to a surface.
 Biofilms can be quite complex, with bacterial cells organizing to form ordered structures, and some biofilms contain multiple species of coexisting bacteria.

-Biofilms are present almost everywhere: they can cause the clogging of pipes and readily colonize surfaces in industrial settings.
-They produce dental plaque and colonize catheters, prostheses, transcutaneous and orthopedic devices, contact lenses, and internal devices such as pacemakers.
-They also form in open wounds and burned tissue.
-In healthcare environments, biofilms grow on hemodialysis machines, mechanical ventilators, shunts, and other medical equipment.
-In fact, 65 percent of all infections acquired in the hospital (nosocomial infections) are attributed to biofilms.
+• Biofilms are present almost everywhere: they produce dental plaque (if you haven’t brushed your teeth recently, you might feel the start of a biofilm colonizing your teeth), and they colonize catheters, prostheses, transcutaneous and orthopedic devices, contact lenses, and internal devices such as pacemakers.
+It is estimated that 65 percent of all infections acquired in the hospital are due to biofilms.
 Biofilms are also related to diseases contracted from food because they colonize the surfaces of vegetable leaves and meat, as well as food-processing equipment that isn’t adequately cleaned.
-In recent, large-scale outbreaks of bacterial contamination of food, biofilms have played a major role.
-They also colonize household surfaces, such as kitchen counters, cutting boards, sinks, and toilets, as well as places on the human body, such as the surfaces of our teeth.

 Image of a Staphylococcus aureus biofilm on the surface of a catheter.
 Image modified from “Signaling in single-celled organisms: Figure 3,” by OpenStax College, Biology (CC BY 3.0).
 Based on original image by Janice Carr, CDC.